Cold Lasers Guide - an Overview of Cold Laser Therapy Equipment

 Some lasers are super pulsed, some pulsing only, some continuous wave only and some combine both pulsed and continuous wave).

 These are the primary variables that determine the quality of laser light (measured in Joules for power and Hz for pulsing frequency) administered to the treatment area.
 Lasers that feature superpulsing can be somewhat deceptive in that they boast a high peak power of say 25 Watts.
-However, what they don’t tell you is that the average power is typically under 10mW which is insignificant.
+However, what they don’t tell you is that the average power is typically under 10mW, which is insignificant.
 In reality they really are low level lasers posing as high power lasers.
-This is not to say that they don’t work, because they do, but the amount of time per treatment can be significantly longer than advertised in order to get sufficient results of photon density in the target tissue.
+This is not to say that they don’t work, because they do, but the amount of time per treatment in some cases can be significantly longer than advertised in order to get sufficient results of photon density in the target tissue.

 A laser’s ability to successfully treat a wide variety of symptoms and conditions is mostly based on power output at an appropriate wavelength, with some added benefit from pulsing with Hz frequencies or the addition of Scalar Waves to help clear cellular memory and improve electrical conductivity throughout the cells.